Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/GenerateOfflineMap_Overrides/README.md

 ## How it works

 The sample creates a `PortalItem` object using a web map’s ID.
-This portal item is also used to initialize an `OfflineMapTask` object.
+Create a `Map` with this portal item.
+Use the `Map` to initialize an `OfflineMapTask` object.
 When the button is clicked, the sample requests the default parameters for the task, with the selected extent, by calling `OfflineMapTask.createDefaultGenerateOfflineMapParameters`.
 Once the parameters are retrieved, they are used to create a set of `GenerateOfflineMapParameterOverrides` by calling `OfflineMapTask.createGenerateOfflineMapParameterOverrides`.
 The overrides are then adjusted so that specific layers will be taken offline using custom settings.

 ### Streets basemap (adjust scale range)

 In order to minimize the download size for offline map, this sample reduces the scale range for the "World Streets Basemap" layer by adjusting the relevant `ExportTileCacheParameters` in the `GenerateOfflineMapParameterOverrides`.
 The basemap layer is used to contsruct an `OfflineMapParametersKey`object.
 The key is then used to retrieve the specific `ExportTileCacheParameters` for the basemap and the `levelIds` are updated to skip unwanted levels of detail (based on the values selected in the UI).
-Note that the original "Streets" basemap is swapped for the "for export" version of the service - see https://www.arcgis.com/home/item.html?id=e384f5aa4eb1433c92afff09500b073d.
+Note that the original "Streets" basemap is swapped for the "for export" version of the service - see <https://www.arcgis.com/home/item.html?id=e384f5aa4eb1433c92afff09500b073d>.

 ### Streets Basemap (buffer extent)